DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-group-row.md

 -----|------------|------------
 TableGroupRow.Row | [TableGroupRow.RowProps](#tablegrouprowrowprops) | A component that renders a group row.
 TableGroupRow.Cell | [TableGroupRow.CellProps](#tablegrouprowcellprops) | A component that renders a group cell.
+TableGroupRow.Content | [TableGroupRow.ContentProps](#tablegrouprowcontentprops) | A component that renders a group cell's content.
+TableGroupRow.Icon | [TableGroupRow.IconProps](#tablegrouprowiconprops) | A component that renders a group expand icon.

 Additional properties are added to the component's root element.